jonathanlocke/jonathanlocke.github.io/index.md

         }
     }

 My quibble is that we can get rid of the duplicate fields in the *Builder* class in the code above by instead using an instance of *Book*.
-My version is a little bit simpler and clearer, and the line count drops from 52 lines in "Josh's builder pattern" to 47 in mine (and the more fields there are, the more difference).
+My version is a little bit simpler and clearer, doesn't repeat assignments, and the line count drops from 52 lines in "Josh's builder pattern" to 49 in mine (and with more fields there will be more difference).
 It *is* true that in my version, the fields in *Book* are no longer explicitly declared as *final*.
 However, this makes no practical difference because the fields can't be mutated except by *Builder*.

     public class Book
     {